Table of contents

 The Grand Project¶

 Designing to increase social capital requires expertise in at least three distinct domains.
 Project Horseshoe wrote about psychology in 2016, logistics and scale in 2018, and this paper focuses on economics.
-It is by understanding these three fields together that we can begin to design truly interesting, prosocial mechanisms to help us map and navigate the intersubjective space Dandelion talked about last week.
+It is by understanding these three fields together that we can begin to design truly interesting, prosocial mechanisms to help us map and navigate intersubjective narrative space.

 Many of the key elements required by the psychological and logistical aspects of friendship formation are systematically undervalued within common economic practices.
 Game designers, however, are concerned with the flow and transformation of resources, value, and incentives for player behavior - that is, the internal economy, rather than strict "micro" or "macro" formalisms.